We're taking a 3 step approach of measuring, offsetting and ultimately trying to reduce our impact on the planet.

 Step 2: Offsetting to achieve Carbon Neutral

 We have tracked our impact back to the beginning of 2020, when we first launched our protein bars, and offset the equivalent emissions via Climate Partner.
 If you’re new to carbon offsetting, here’s how it works.
-Each project compensates for carbon emissions through, for example, afforestation efforts and the expansion of renewable energies.
+Each project compensates for carbon emissions through, for example, afforestation efforts or the expansion of renewable energies.
 Independent organisations monitor the precise amounts of carbon saved, which are then sold in the form of CO2 reduction certificates (or offsets), which in turn finance the project.
 Projects that can be carried out without this financial support are not recognised as a carbon offset project.

 You can read more about the projects we've supported with our offsets so far here. https://fpm.climatepartner.com/tracking/16288-2110-1001/en